10 Things That Should Be In Every Psychiatric Nursing Progress Note

 9. Level of Care

 You can recommend the patient's level of care, such as continued hospitalization or outpatient treatment.
-Your nursing documentation should prove the suggested treatment's medical necessity.
+Your psychiatric nursing documentation should prove the suggested treatment's medical necessity.
 Your patient's insurance provider will want proof that the client requires inpatient or outpatient care, and your notes will help your facility prepare for a treatment review.

 10. Link to Treatment Plan